Unfortunately I was sick for an entire week and have been

 - - Hot distant area lights removed

-- - All bounced lights (lighting stalls, walls and lamps)
+- - All bounced lights (lighting stalls, walls and

-- - Distant light increased greatly to light up hill in the distance
+- - Distant light increased greatly to light up hill

-- - Sky area light replaced with ambient light and light linked solely to it
+- - Sky area light replaced with ambient light and

 - - Directional light intensity reduced